-Drive See CD-ROM drive, DDS tape drive, floppy drive, hard disk drive
+Drive See CD-ROM drive, DDS tape drive, floppy drive, hard disk drive e reprogrammed individually during system operations.
+The EEPROM is used for storing configuration information that will be "remembered" after a reboot and AC power loss.

 Drop To release the mouse button after having moved the mouse with its button held down, in order to position an icon or other object that has been "dragged" to a new position See also drag.